nekitivlev/CompoundExpressions/CompoundExpressionsProposalFull.md

     <em><d name="listing-15">Listing 15:</d> generic function solution</em>
 </div>

-On the listing 21, we consider a solution to the problem described earlier by using the generic function ifNotNull.
-This function executes only if all parameters are non-null.
+On the [listing 15](#listing-15), we consider a solution to the problem described earlier by using the generic function ifNotNull.
+This function executes only if all parameters are non-```null```.
 Using a generic function reduces some boilerplate but requires overloading the function for different numbers of arguments, adding to the codebase’s complexity.

 * #### Using of extension functions